-Interdisciplinary artist Becka Barker uses moving images, drawing, language, and participatory performance as strategies for exploring the influences of mediated communication and geography on identity.
+Becka Barker, an interdisciplinary artist of settler ancestry, uses moving images, drawing, language, and participatory performance as strategies for exploring the influences of geography and mediated communication on identity.
 A defining feature of her work is the inclusion of hand-crafted processes as a media art methodology.

 Becka’s work has been exhibited at venues such as the Ottawa International Animation Festival, Seoul’s EXiS (winner 2007, Best International Film), Nocturne Art at Night (Halifax), Images Festival (Toronto), Festival du Nouveau Cinéma (Montreal), KunstDoc Art Gallery (Seoul), Halifax Independent Filmmakers Festival, Atlantic Film Festival, eyelevel gallery (Halifax), and Echo Park Film Centre (Los Angeles).
 She has been regular part-time faculty at NSCAD University since 2005.

 Becka has also been actively involved in educational research since earning her Master's of Education in 2010 from the Univeristy of Calgary.
 Her research interests find her at the intersections of multiliteracies, media art education, language teaching pedagogy, and studio-based learning in academic educational contexts.
 She has shared her work at KOTESOL Pan-Asian Consortium (2010), TESL Canada (2012), CSEA/CAGE (2013), NSATA (2013, 2014), DCUTL (2016), AWELL (2014, 2016), UAAC (2016), and STLHE (2017).

 in the news

 AFCOOP Marks 40 Years at HIFF (Stephen Cooke, The Chronicle Herald)